sanjib/go-tdd/README.md

 > Let's define our dependency as an interface.
 This lets us then use a real Sleeper in main and a spy sleeper in our tests.

+## 10. concurrency

+- race conditions test: ```go test -race```

+Quotes:

+> Everything you need to know is printed to your terminal - all you have to do is be patient enough to read it.

+> Make it work, make it right, make it fast